ProfitBoost-Lab/ProfitBoost/README.md

 Installation
 ------------

-To install ProfitBoost from CRAN:
+To install ProfitBoost from CRAN (as soon as it is available there):

 ```R
 install.packages('ProfitBoost')